Bira/octopus-carnival/_drafts/dfrpg-professions-intro.md

 Chapter 2 of Adventurers is all about Professions, and contains the templates nearly all players will use to build their characters.
 Your profession is roughly equivalent to a D&D character's class.
 It determines the things you are good at and "how" you're good at them.

+I will be looking at each template in its own post, since there's enough material about them to justify this.
+This post is mostly an introduction to the chapter, telling you what templates we have and how to read them.

-The ones in this book are:
+The templates in this book are:

 - **Barbarians** are strong and tough warriors who are adept at wilderness survival.